toontownretro/documentation/docs/getting_started/setup_player.md

 ```
 jom install
 ```

-After this completes, you should now have a fully built DTOOL tree in ``%DTOOL%\built``.
-The rest of the trees build in almost the exact same process, so not much more explanation is needed from here on down.

 #### Building PANDA
 This tree contains the main part of the engine (graphics, audio, networking, etc).
 It relies on DTOOL.